Gordon2735/001_BANK___puppeteer/src/puppeteer/check_browser/browser_still_working.md

-                    im trying to open multiple tabs in a single browser instance , after they're done i close the tabs and then re-opening those tabs every x seconds ... but i want to keep the browser itself open so i dont have to login in each tab on every loop
+                    im trying to open multiple tabs in a single browser instance , after they're done i close the tabs and then re-opening those tabs every x seconds ... but i want to keep the browser itself open so i don't have to login in each tab on every loop
                 </p>
                 <p dir="auto">